2005 Loganair Britten-Norman Islander crash: Analysis

 All wreckage was found along a 209-metre long, 50-metre wide section of the seabed at a depth of 78 metres.
 Investigators found no evidence of structural failure inflight.
 The damage to the aircraft was roughly symmetrical left-to-right, indicating the aircraft was close to wings-level flight on impact.
 The separation of the left landing gear leg compared to the bending of the right leg suggested to investigators that impact with the water happened with the left wing slightly lower than the right, as the left gear was the more damaged, and therefore subject to more force against the water.
 When the left wingtip contacted the water, investigators conclude that the aircraft cartwheeled, bringing the right wing down into the water with great force, which they report as being consistent with the nose gear being bent to the right as well as aft.
 The pattern of damage to the nose and the underside of the fuselage suggests the aircraft was in a slightly nose-down attitude, as if in a normal descent.
 Nearly neutral trim settings indicated the pilot was not trying to compensate for some abnormal flying condition, such as an engine failure or flight control problems.
 The pitch trim was set to a slight nose-down attitude, which the aircraft manufacturer calculated to indicate stable flight at 110–120 kn.
 This is consistent with investigators' calculations based on the damage to the aircraft that it had been moving at 90–130 kn at impact.
 Damage to the propeller blades is consistent with both of them turning and similar engine power being delivered to them.
 The amount of power being delivered to the propellers could not be determined.
-Therefore, it remains possible that ice had accumulated in the carburetors and reduced engine power.
-Although meteorological conditions were favorable for carburetor icing, and the carburetor heat levers were in the "OFF" position, loss of engine power is not consistent with the speed and shallow angle of impact calculated from the wreckage.
-Analysis of the engines verified that carburetor heat was not being used at the time of the accident.
+Therefore, it remains possible that ice had accumulated in the carburettors and reduced engine power.
+Although meteorological conditions were favorable for carburettor icing, and the carburettor heat levers were in the "OFF" position, loss of engine power is not consistent with the speed and shallow angle of impact calculated from the wreckage.
+Analysis of the engines verified that carburettor heat was not being used at the time of the accident.
 The AAIB concluded its analysis of the wreckage with the following statement: